 Progress in Education, Inc. - North Side Community School (the School), was incorporated in July 2007 and began operations in August 2009.
 It is a not-for-profit corporation whose purpose is to serve the neighborhood families to ensure that their children gain the skills, knowledge and personal qualities needed for success in middle and high school and beyond.
 The School is sponsored by the University of Missouri - St. Louis.
-The School's charter provides for the education of students in kindergarten through seventh grades.
-For the year ended June 30, 2023, the School provided services to students in pre-kindergarten through eighth grade.
+The School's charter provides for the education of students in kindergarten through eighth grades.